-Double, or single vent, straight cut, which fits impeccably, with optional vest/waistcoat in toning colour Riders should preferably wear tweed jackets although those made of plain navy or black fabric are acceptable, Tweed jackets can be of a blue, green or brown mixture, the colour chosen to go well with the horse or pony.
-EA Approved safety helmets MUST be worn by any person when mounted.
-A shirt with a proper collar together with a plain or discreetly patterned matching tie Jodhpurs or breeches should be fawn, beige, lemon or banana.
-Short boots in either brown or black Are NOT permitted Buttonholes are permitted The colour of these should match the outfit Not permitted for the rider (refer to 3.6) Hair in plaits, pony tail or buns fixed with tasteful ribbons or scrunchies to match the browband, and/or tie.
-Earrings are not acceptable Only one rein is permitted from the bit directly to the riders' hand.
+Jackets and waistcoats Double, or single vent, straight cut, which fits impeccably, with optional vest/waistcoat in toning colour Riders should preferably wear tweed jackets although those made of plain navy or black fabric are acceptable, Tweed jackets can be of a blue, green or brown mixture, the colour chosen to go well with the horse or pony.
+Hats and helmets EA Approved safety helmets MUST be worn by any person when mounted.
+Shirts and Ties A shirt with a proper collar together with a plain or discreetly patterned matching tie Jodhpurs or Breeches Jodhpurs or breeches should be fawn, beige, lemon or banana.
+Boots Short boots in either brown or black Spurs Are NOT permitted Buttonholes Buttonholes are permitted Gloves The colour of these should match the outfit Whips/Canes Not permitted for the rider (refer to 3.6) Jewellery, hair, makeup Hair in plaits, pony tail or buns fixed with tasteful ribbons or scrunchies to match the browband, and/or tie.
+Earrings are not acceptable Rein Only one rein is permitted from the bit directly to the riders' hand.